SpoonX/swan-example/README.md

 * Run the application using `swan start -v`

 ### Gulp and sails
-* Run the client using `cd aurelia-todo-client && gulp watch`
+* Run the client using `cd swan-example-client && gulp watch`
-* Run the server using `cd aurelia-todo-server && sails lift`
+* Run the server using `cd swan-example-server && sails lift`

 ## What
-Aurelia-todo is an example project to demonstrate several high-level components provided by SpoonX, including the usage of [SWAN](https://github.com/spoonx/swan-cli).
+Swan example is an example project to demonstrate several high-level components provided by SpoonX, including the usage of [SWAN](https://github.com/spoonx/swan-cli).

 The components demonstrated are: